mapzen/documentation/docs/overview/account-settings.md

 3. Click `Add Payment Method`.
 4. Enter your credit card information.

-If your account has any pending usage charges in a month, you can update your payment method information, but are unable to remove a credit card altogether until the balance is cleared.
+If your account has any pending usage charges in a month, you can update your account to use a different credit card, but are unable to remove a credit card altogether until the balance is cleared.

 ## Set monthly spending limits